Live at the Star Club, Hamburg: Retrospective

 In 1998, Mojo included Live at the Star Club on their list of the best 20 live albums of all time.
 In 2003, the Digital Dream Door included the album at number 4 on their list of the greatest live albums of all time.
 In 2011, Goldmine included Live at the Star Club on their list of the best 13 live albums of all time.
-In 2015, the NME included the album at number 34 on their list of the greatest live albums of all time.
+In 2015, NME included the album at number 34 on their list of the greatest live albums of all time.
 Also in 2015, Rolling Stone included the album at number 16 on their list.
 In 2020, The Telegraph included it at number 2 on their list of the best live albums of all time.
 Also in 2020, The Independent included it at number 4 on their list of the greatest live albums of all time.

-Chord company praised the sound quality, saying the drums were well recorded.